Lab: Network Simulation

 Your plots must use Python and pandas.
 You can use the sample plotting code as a starting point for plotting.

-For this section of your report, show the code you used to setup these experiments, and describe the data you collected.
+Queueing Theory: Show the network configuration, explain which loads you generated to send packets, and describe the data you collected.
 Then show the graph you created and discuss how well the simulator matches the theoretical result.

-Write a formal, scientific report that has a section for each of the parts of the lab.
+Be sure that your report is written in a scientific style, with complete sentences and paragraphs that flow together.
 Your report should be written as if you are explaining your work to another CS student, and they need all of the details of what you did so that they can replicate your experiments.

 Your report can be any length, as long as you thoroughly describe your project and results.
 The paper must use 11 point type, single spacing, and one column per page.